Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 async def tick():
 ```

-In this function, it will never end, so we use a while `True` loop, then we do the write into `output` and then sleep for a second:
+In this function, it want it to run and never end, so we:

+1) use a while `True` loop;
+2) then we do the `.write` into `output` (the line above) and finally;
+3) sleep for a second before the next iteration

+just like this:

 ```python
 async def tick():